bmatsuo/go-dbus/README.markdown

     intro := conn.Object(dest, path).Introspect()

-Similar operations can be performed on Interface types
+Introspection can be performed on Interface and Method types as well.

-    idata := conn.Object(dest, path).InterfaceByName(iname).Data()
+    idata := conn.Object(dest, path).InterfaceByName(iname).Introspect()

-MethodData/SignalData types are accessible through Introspect types.
-The data in these types is accessible through corresponding Method/Signal types accessed via Object types.
+    mdata := conn.Object(dest, path).InterfaceByName(iname).Introspect()

+Introspection is done under the hood during `conn.Object(dest, path)`.
+So these methods are 'cheap' and require no network communication.

 An example
 ----------